Dallas Crane: 2006: Factory Girls

 In early 2006 Dallas Crane released a single, "Lovers and Sinners", making it freely available via their website.
 The band's fourth album, Factory Girls, recorded with producers, Connolly and Jonathan Burnside, was released on 16 September 2006.
 It reached No. 30 in October – their highest charting album.
 It first single, "Curiosity", was released physically on 26 August 2006, following a pre-release on the Australian iTunes Music Store.
-Australian Rolling Stone magazine rated it as four out of five.
+Rolling Stone Australia magazine rated it as four out of five.
 Craig Mathieson of The Age felt that "by dint of songwriting strength, ease of expression and a touch of studio sweat – Melbourne four-piece Dallas Crane stay on the right side of the great divide... between being timeless and out of time."

 In August 2006 the band commenced an east coast tour of Australia to promote their new material.
 A performance at Brisbane's The Zoo received positive reviews in local independent media and reaffirmed the band's popularity as a rock act.
 They undertook a more extensive tour during September, and then travelled overseas for their second United Kingdom visit, following with an appearance at the SXSW Festival in Austin, Texas.
 They performed in Japan on the way home from the tour which saw them garner interest from offshore recording labels.

 With close to 1500 acts from around the world performing gigs, Dallas Crane joined a local contingent of Australasian artists at SXSW 2007, alongside Beasts of Bourbon, You Am I, Hoodoo Gurus, Expatriate, Youth Group and Airbourne.
 Their United States visit saw them also perform at the Los Angeles venue The Troubadour, New York's Bowery Ballroom, and Boston's Middle East Club.
 On returning to Australia, in early 2007, they headlined a national tour with support from burgeoining rock act Airbourne, their last for what was to become a brief hiatus away from the touring circuit.

-2007-2011: Taking a break
+2007–2011: Taking a break

 After performing for almost eleven years Dallas Crane finished their tour with a headline spot at Melbourne's St.Kilda Festival in February 2007.
 In 2009 they reunited briefly after being asked to join UK rock act, the Who, on six arena dates of their national tour, which included a spot at Melbourne's Grand Prix.

 During the hiatus Dave Larkin released two albums with his three-piece act, Gun Street Girls.
 Pete Satchell had his own solo moniker, Pete Sounds.
 Dallas Crane reunited again in early 2010 to play a farewell gig for the family of the band's namesake, Dallas Crane (of the trucking company), who had died of cancer.